escolarea/lk-merge-helpers/README.md

 A custom token may be useful if performing actions that require Administrative privileges, such as overriding branch protection rules.

+Some permissions you must have are:

+-repo
+-workflow

+and make sure the token has write permissions to perform the action

 ### `source_ref`
 **Required** - The source ref or branch name that you wish to merge into the `stables branches`.